 Saturday evening – The Underdogs

 The Underdogs are an acoustic trio from Hampshire, England.
-Following their success on Friday night at our 2018 festival we welcome them back as the headliner for Saturday night.
+Following their success on Friday night at our 2018 festival we welcomed them back as the headliner for Saturday night 2019.

 They cover a wide range of popular rock and pop from the 60’s to present day.
 Their laid back approach and willingness to try any request the audience throws at them has made them a favourite at pubs, clubs and parties across the South Coast of England.